 Our Mission

 The Mission of Nurturing Justice is to promote the dignity of all humanity and promote and nurture justice.
-We achieve our mission through education, action, community building, support and engagement.
+We achieve our mission by educating, connecting, and nurturing.

 Our Vision